-3.6.1.8 For Boards required to hire more than one Student HireAbility Navigator, the TWC payment to the Board of up to $100,000 per Student HireAbility Navigator per year does not establish a requirement that the amounts paid to a Board's Student HireAbility Navigators be equal.
+3.7.1.7 For Boards required to hire more than one Student HireAbility Navigator, the TWC payment to the Board of up to $113,000 per Student HireAbility Navigator per year does not establish a requirement that the amounts paid to a Board's Student HireAbility Navigators be equal.

-3.6.1.9 Where TWC determines that the quality of work provided by a Student HireAbility Navigator, as demonstrated by the three-year plan and Quarterly Deliverables Reports described in this chapter, or by other information available to TWC, does not fulfill the requirements of this chapter, TWC may require such actions as it and the Board agree necessary to achieve the required results.
+3.7.1.8 Where TWC determines that the quality of work provided by a Student HireAbility Navigator, as demonstrated by the three-year plan and Quarterly Deliverables Reports described in this chapter, or by other information available to TWC, does not fulfill the requirements of this chapter, TWC and Board can agree to terminate for the remaining contract year.

-3.6.2 Billing
+3.7.2 Billing

-3.6.2.1 A Board requiring an advance payment under the first purchase order must invoice TWC for the advance no later than April 30, 2018.
-TWC will reconcile the advance at the end of that purchase order, August 31, 2018, as described in Section 3.6.1.3.

-3.6.2.2 A Board requiring an advance payment under the second purchase order must invoice TWC for the advance between September 1, 2018, and November 30, 2018.
-TWC will reconcile the advance at the end of that purchase order, August 31, 2019, as described in Section 3.6.1.4.
+3.7.2.1 A Board requiring an advance payment must invoice TWC for the advance between September 1and November 30.
+TWC will reconcile the advance at the end of that purchase order, August 31, as described in Section 3.7.1.3.

-3.6.2.3 For regular payments, a Board will invoice TWC quarterly, at the rate described in Section 3.6.1.6.
+3.7.2.2 For regular payments, a Board will invoice TWC quarterly, at the rate described in Section 3.7.1.5.

-3.6.2.4 The quarterly invoice will be remitted to TWC no earlier than the Board's submission of the Quarterly Deliverables Report required in Section 3.5.2.1.A.
-In the first year of this Program, the first invoice will be for the quarter ending May 31, 2018.
+3.7.2.3 The quarterly invoice will be remitted to TWC no earlier than the Board's submission of the Quarterly Deliverables Report required in Section 3.5.2.1.A.

-3.6.2.5 To invoice TWC, including an invoice for an advance payment, a Board will e-mail the TWC Student HireAbility Navigator Invoice, along with the quarterly report, to APPO@twc.state.tx.us, with a copy to studentnavigators@twc.state.tx.us.
+3.7.2.4 To invoice TWC, including an invoice for an advance payment, a Board will e-mail the TWC Student HireAbility Navigator Invoice, along with the quarterly report, to APPO@twc.state.tx.us, with a copy to studentnavigators@twc.state.tx.us.